 - Complete a fellowship

 - Complete required clinical practicum hours

 After obtaining your CCC-SLP certification, you must engage in ongoing professional development and comply with ASHA’s Code of Ethics to maintain your certification.
 According to ASHA.org, the ASHA Code of Ethics reflects professional values and expectations for scientific and clinical practice.
-Therefore, this certification ensures certified members are current with current research and practices in the speech-language and pathology field and provide speech and language services that meet the set standards.
+Therefore, this certification ensures that certified members are current with the latest research and practices in the speech-language and pathology field and provide speech and language services that meet the set standards.